Operation Trikora: Aftermath

 On 15 August 1962, the Netherlands recognized Indonesia's resolve to take Western New Guinea.
 Since it was unwilling to be drawn into a protracted conflict on the other side of the world, the Dutch government signed the New York Agreement, which handed the colony to an interim United Nations administration.
 Consequently, Operation Jayawijaya was called off and Western New Guinea was officially acquired by Indonesia in 1963.
 The Dutch decision to hand over Western New Guinea to Indonesia had been influenced by its main ally, the United States.
-While the Netherlands was a member of the North Atlantic Treaty Organization (NATO) and thus an ally of the Americans, the Kennedy administration was unwilling to antagonize Indonesia since it was trying to court President Sukarno away from the Soviet orbit.
+While the Netherlands was a member of the North Atlantic Treaty Organization (NATO) and thus an ally of the US, the Kennedy administration was unwilling to antagonize Indonesia since it was trying to court President Sukarno away from the Soviet orbit.
 The Indonesian military's incursions into West Irian, plus the substantial Soviet military assistance to the Indonesian military, had convinced the United States government to pressure the Dutch to seek a peaceful solution to the conflict.

-The New York Agreement was the result of negotiations that were spearheaded by the American diplomat Ellsworth Bunker.
+The New York Agreement was the result of negotiations led by the US diplomat Ellsworth Bunker.
 As a face-saving measure for the Dutch, Bunker arranged for a Dutch-Indonesian ceasefire which would be followed by the handover of Western New Guinea on 1 October 1962 to a temporary United Nations Temporary Executive Authority (UNTEA).
 On 1 May 1963, Indonesia formally annexed Western New Guinea.
 As part of the New York Agreement, it was stipulated that a popular plebiscite, called the Act of Free Choice, would be held in 1969 to determine whether the West Papuans would choose to remain in Indonesia or seek self-determination.
-However, American efforts to win over Sukarno proved futile and Indonesia turned its attention to the former British colony of Malaysia, resulting in the Indonesian-Malaysian Confrontation.
+However, US efforts to win over Sukarno proved futile and Indonesia turned its attention to the former British colony of Malaysia, resulting in the Indonesian-Malaysian Confrontation.
 Ultimately, President Sukarno was overthrown during the Indonesian coup d'état in 1965 and was replaced by the pro-Western Suharto.
-The American mining company Freeport-McMoRan began exploiting Western New Guinea's copper and gold deposits.
+The US mining company Freeport-McMoRan began exploiting Western New Guinea's copper and gold deposits.

-Following the Act of Free Choice plebiscite in 1969, West Irian was formally integrated into the Republic of Indonesia.
+After the Act of Free Choice plebiscite in 1969, West Irian was formally integrated into the Republic of Indonesia.
 While several international observers including journalists and diplomats criticized the referendum as being rigged, the United States and Australia supported Indonesia's efforts to secure acceptance in the United Nations for the pro-integration vote.
 In all, 84 member states voted in favor for the United Nations to accept the result, with 30 others abstaining.
 Due to the Netherlands' efforts to promote a West Papuan national identity, a significant number of West Papuans refused to accept the territory's integration into Indonesia.
-These formed the separatist Organisasi Papua Merdeka (Free Papua Movement) and have waged an insurgency against the Indonesian authorities, which still continues to this day.
+These formed the separatist Organisasi Papua Merdeka (Free Papua Movement) and have waged an insurgency against the Indonesian authorities, which continues to this day.